HpWang-whu/YOHO/README.md

 Warning: the process above need 300G storage space.

-Or you can directly download the trainset and validation set we pre process here [YOMOtrainset](https://github.com/stanfordvl/MinkowskiEngine) and you are free to download the TrainData above.
+Or you can directly download the trainset and validation set we pre process here [YOMOtrainset]() and you are free to download the TrainData above.

-The training process of YOMO is two-stage, you can run with by the commands sequentially:
+The training process of YOMO is two-stage, you can run which with the commands sequentially:

 ```
 python Train.py --Part PartI